 Nutrient-Dense

-Mangoes are rich in a ton of nutrients like:
+Mangoes are rich in a ton of nutrients great for skin health, such as:

 - Vitamin A